Valérie holds a university degree in Mental Training and Athlete’s Psychology

 - University Degree in Mental Training and Athlete’s Psychology

 - Certified professional Coach

-- Lecturer at the Federal School for Sport in Macolin (Switzerland)
+- Expert J+S, Swissaquatics Federation, lecturer at the Federal School for Sport in Macolin (Switzerland)

 - Business Consultant

-Valérie has accompanied more than 100 elite athletes in 24 disciplines (athletics, judo, swimming, diving, tennis, badminton, artistic and rhythmic gymnastics, figure skating, trampoline, motocross, cycling, horse riding and jumping, squash, table tennis, golf, pistol shooting, sailing, ice hockey, football, volleyball, rugby and basketball) and provided over 1000 hours of individual coaching.
+Valérie has accompanied more than 180 elite athletes in more than 30 disciplines (football, ice hockey, tennis, basketball, car racing, running (marathon), athletics (sprint, long jump, hurdles), swimming, triathlon, diving, badminton, artistic and rhythmic gymnastics, trampoline, figure skating, motocross, cycling, horse riding and jumping, table tennis, fencing, judo, golf, pistol shooting, sailing, volleyball, rugby and handball) and provided over 2'000 hours of individual coaching.

 Passionate about mental strength and the quest for excellence, Valérie also works in companies to provide performance optimization tools that can be extrapolated to executives.
 She works to help managers develop their mental strength by knowing how to better manage their energy and protect their motivation.